NynsenFaber/InfTDA_py/README.md

 From the paper:
 > Boninsegna, Fabrizio, and Francesco Silvestri.
 "Differential Privacy Releasing of Hierarchical Origin/Destination Data with a TopDown Approach." arXiv preprint arXiv:2412.09256 (2024).

+This library is for general application to **pandas Series with MultiIndex**.
 ## Installation
 To install the package, you can use the following command:
 ```bash